List of American Girl characters: Corinne Tan

 Corinne Tan is the twentieth Girl of the Year and was released on January 1, 2022.
 She is the fourth Asian doll in the line after Sonali Matthews, Jess McConnell, and Kanani Akina, and the first one to not be white-biracial.
 She struggles to process her parents divorce while being harassed due to her heritage.
 She uses a new mold, the Corinne mold, which has larger eyes than all the previous molds.
 She skis and lives in Aspen, Colorado.

 Gwynn Tan

 Corinne comes with a companion doll of her little sister, Gwynn Tan, and a stuffed version of her dog, Flurry.
-Gwynne uses the Emerson mold from the WellieWishers line.
+Gwynn uses the Emerson mold from the WellieWishers line.

+Kavi Sharma

+Kavi is the twenty-first Girl of the Year was released in 2022 and represents 2023.
+She is a South Asian American Hindu who lives in Metuchen, New Jersey.
+Kavi is the first South Asian American Girl doll.
+Kavi's identity was created by Arusha Bhargava, an eighth-grade student along with a team of advisors.

+Lila Monetti

+Lila is the twenty-second Girl of the Year was released in October 2023 and represents 2024.
+She is a 10-year-old girl from St. Paul, Minnesota who is a competitive gymnast.
+She has brown hair, and amber eyes.
+She takes care of her horse friend, Hollyhock.
+Lila's story is told in a novel, Lila Goes for Gold, which was released in January 2024.

+Summer McKinny

+Summer is the twenty-third Girl of the Year was released in September 2024 and represents 2025.

+Raquel Reyes

+Raquel is the twenty-fourth Girl of the Year was released in September 2025 and represents the year 2026.
+She is a 10-year-old biracial half-Mexican on her father's side and half-Caucasian on her mother's side who lives in Kansas City, Missouri.
+Raquel loves to play pickleball and wants to be a DJ.
+She is the great-great-granddaughter of Samantha Parkington, one of the original American Girl dolls.

 WellieWishers

 The WellieWishers are a group of young elementary age girls who meet and play together at Aunt Miranda's backyard garden.
 As the name implies, dolls from the line wear Wellington boots, and have a body design distinct from the classic, Götz-derived American Girl dolls.
 The line was released on June 23, 2016.

 Coinciding with the characters' launch is a mobile game for iOS consisting a series of minigames centering on the WellieWishers girls and their adventures, and an animated web series released in Fall 2016.